OpenRift412/Blood-SAVEFIX/Readme.md

 If there are any issues with this fix's implementation, PLEASE open an issue to let me know!
 I'm not much of a programmer, but I'll run it by more knowledgeable folks if I can!

+**So what is this bug, exactly?**
+In vanilla Blood (all versions on DOS have this issue), there is an issue when loading a saved game that causes the damage scaling to use the incorrect values for the current difficulty, with the Lightly Broiled (medium) difficulty being the only one not affected.

+In vanilla, damage scaling is swapped as follows:
+ - Still Kicking -------> Extra Crispy
+ - Pink on the Inside --> Well Done
+ - Lightly Broiled -----> Lightly Broiled (unaffected)
+ - Well Done -----------> Pink on the Inside
+ - Extra Crispy --------> Still Kicking

+This fork of the source reconstruction fixes this, while also remaining demo and network compatible.

 # Blood-RE
 Blood (1997) source code reconstruction by nukeykt.